GaloisInc/pirate/spec/elf_extensions.rst

     ``.gaps.capabilities``, each terminated by ``CAP_NULL``.
 Offset
     zero contains a 0 to signify an empty capacity list.

-``.gaps.strtab``
-    A vector of zero-terminated strings to hold the names of enclaves, sensitivities, and capabilities.
+``.gaps.strtab`` A vector of zero-terminated strings to hold the names
+    of enclaves and capabilities.
 Offset zero contains a null byte, to signify the empty string.

+[Note: Channels are still in the discussion phase, and highly subject to change.]

 ``.gaps.channels``
     An array of ``Elf64_GAPS_channel`` listing the channels declared